UWPCE-PythonCert/PythonCertDevel/_sources/exercises/grid_printer.rst.txt

     |         |         |
     + - - - - + - - - - +

-hints
+Hints
 -----

-.. rst-class:: center medium

 A couple features to get you started...

 printing
 --------